“He is incredibly calming and never gets flustered. When you want a client to know everything is going to be fine, Tim Calland is your man.” (2021)

 - A claim relating to defective property arising out of a fraudulently procured insurance policy

-- A claim to recover assets for a victim of a fraudulent forex-trading Ponzi scheme
+- A claim to recover assets for a group of victims of a fraudulent forex-trading Ponzi scheme

 Every kind of internal company and partnership dispute, including disputes between shareholders and between partners, claims against directors and partners, derivative claims, minority shareholders’ claims, partnership accounts.